-You'll have to cross the creek at this point and Nellie's Falls will be visible through the trees.
-The trail continues behind the big rock on the left to the view of the waterfall shown in the photo at the top of the page.
-This is a really nice 20-25 footer!
-There's also an upper falls which is more difficult to get to.
-Cross back over the creek below the smaller cascade back up to the little ridge, then look for a trail to the left that follows the contour up to the falls.
-The best view is from the left side - use common sense to determine if you think the view is worth the risk.
+You'll have to cross the creek at this point and Nellies Falls will be visible through the trees just beyond this cascade.
+The trail continues behind the big rock on the left to the view of the waterfall shown in the first photo below.
+There's also an upper section to the waterfall that you can't see from the base of the falls.
+To get to it, cross back over the creek below the smaller cascade and look for a lesser trail that heads up the slope, then bears left towards the top of Nellies Falls.
+Use common sense up here and don't take any unnecessary chances that would send you tumbling over Nellies Falls to your death.

 back to the Flat Creek Falls page